Call for Papers and Session Proposals

 The Association of Private Enterprise Education®

-The Association of Private Enterprise Education® (APEE) invites paper submissions and session proposals for its 50th Meeting, which will take place at Caesars Palace Las Vegas in Las Vegas, Nevada on April 5-7, 2026 (Sunday through Tuesday).
+The Association of Private Enterprise Education® (APEE) invites proposals for its 51st Meeting, which will take place at the Lopesan Costa Meloneras Resort in Las Palmas, Gran Canaria, Spain, April 11-14, 2027 (Sunday through Wednesday).

 The Association is composed of scholars pursuing research in economics and other academic disciplines, as well as policy analysts and professional educators.
 The APEE Meeting explores topics related to the private enterprise system with research presentations and panel discussions focused on fields including, but not limited to, applied microeconomics, Austrian economics, public choice, new institutional economics, and political economy, as well as economic education and instructional techniques.